montimage-projects/det6g-blog-prog-soft-tsn-switch-jekyll/_posts/2024-11-02-software_tsn_switch.md

 $ sudo ip link add veth-listener-a numtxqueues 8 type veth peer name veth-listener-b numtxqueues 8
 ```

 Since TSN requires VLAN tags to carry PCP values, we also create VLAN interfaces (VLAN id 100) for one end of the virtual cable (the end attached to the namespace.
 All packets coming out of this VLAN device (from the namespace to the bridge) will carry a VLAN tag; for all incoming packets (from the bridge to the container), the VLAN tag is removed.
 The sending application (called talker in the following) defines SKB priorities as described above using the SO_PRIORITY socket option.
-This SKB priority is mapped to the PCP value of the VLAN header using the `todo` option.
+This SKB priority is mapped to the PCP value of the VLAN header using the `SO_PRIORITY` option.
 This ensures that all packets arriving at the bridge have a VLAN tag with defined PCP value.
 This also applies to packets coming from the physical network outside of the host, i.e., the bridge receives over all attached interfaces VLAN-tagges packets with PCP field:

 ```
 $ sudo ip link add link veth-talker-a name veth-t-a.100 type vlan id 100